 At WTLC, we are always looking for talented individuals who are committed to ending the cycle of violence.
 Each day, we work together to meet the needs of survivors, prevent future violence through education and advocacy, and end the cycle of violence!
 WTLC has exciting employment opportunities for individuals who are looking to work in a fast-paced, high-energy and passionate environment.
 If you are interested in applying, please send your cover letter, resume and pre-screen questions to [email protected]

 Is responsible for the assessment, planning, facilitating, coordinating care, and advocating for services and resources to meet the needs of individuals and families affected by domestic violence and human trafficking.
-Utilizing a strength-based, survivor-driven, and trauma-informed care approach, the Advocate will support participants to obtain the resources they need to minimize the risk of future abuse.
+Utilizing a strength-based, survivor-driven, and trauma-informed care approach, the Community Advocate will support participants to obtain the resources they need to minimize the risk of future abuse.

 Is responsible for the management of the organization’s clinical services and works as an integral part of WTLC’s clinical department and ensures that appropriate therapeutic intervention models are being utilized within a trauma-informed care framework.
 Additionally, this position may provide individual and group counseling to participants, and provides clinical supervision to MSW interns.